 Use this board to test the MegaSquirt’s inputs and outputs on the bench, before you install it on a car!

-This is a new version of the stimulator originally designed by James Murray (jsmcortina on the forums) that expands on the original stim's features.
-The main improvement comes with the addition of a microcontroller which allows the simulation of up to 30 different toothed wheels, in addition to the standard distributor signal of the standard stimulator.
-Instead of having the Megasquirt set to "Stim for Wheel" to test your RPM input on the Stim, you can tell the JimStim to provide a signal like the one from a Neon, Miata, Subaru, most Fords, and many more.
+The JimStim features a microcontroller which allows the simulation of up to 30 different toothed wheels, in addition to the standard distributor signal of the standard stimulator.
+Instead of having the Megasquirt set to “Stim for Wheel” to test your RPM input on the Stim, you can tell the JimStim to provide a signal like the one from a Neon, Miata, Subaru, most Fords, and many more.
 It can also drive ignition input mods with pull-ups.

-The improvements don't stop there.
-James added a set of user-configurable jumpers that let you wire it to test IAC motor outputs, spare inputs, and spare outputs.
+We also included a set of user-configurable jumpers that let you wire it to test IAC motor outputs, spare inputs, and spare outputs.
 You can wire these up with the selection jumper wires.
 There is also a bank of screw terminals that let you connect things other than a standard Megasquirt to the JimStim.
-So if you're looking for a Stimulator to test out your Microsquirt, eMS-Pro, or other Megasquirt devices that don't have the standard DB37 connector, you can wire one of these up to a JimStim to test it out.
+So if you’re looking for a Stimulator to test out your Microsquirt, MS3-Pro, or other Megasquirt devices that don’t have the standard DB37 connector, you can wire one of these up to a JimStim to test it out.

 The current firmware allows you to connect the JimStim to a laptop using a special cable, FTDI part number TTL-232R-3V3.
 This is not needed for regular operation, but lets you set the wheel pattern and output speed to display via TunerStudio, and allows you to program in custome wheel patterns or make the JimStim sweep its RPM output.
 As most users will never need this cable, we currently do not stock it, but could add it if there’s enough customer interest.
 Right now it can be ordered from Digi-Key under part number 768-1015-ND.
 If you’re interested in seeing these added at DIYAutoTune.com, please let us know!